kronicle-tech/kronicle-website/getting-started.markdown

 ## Next Section

-The next section of the getting started guide is [Metadata Files](/metadata-files).
+The next section of the getting started guide is [Plugins](/plugins).